Enrollment in a Bachelor's program with a non-Dutch prior education

 This means that you have been admitted to the Bachelor’s program for which you have applied.

-- Your admission may be conditional upon factors such as your graduation from your current program, meeting the English proficiency requirements, or other factors.
+- Your admission may be conditional upon factors such as your graduation from your current program.
 The conditional admission letter will state what you need to do to turn your conditional admission into unconditional admission.
 Please read it carefully and contact your International Admissions Coordinator if you have any questions.
 Please make a note of the deadline given for meeting the conditions of admission.

 - After you have met all the conditions of admission, you will receive your unconditional admission letter via e-mail.